Mercedes-Benz M104 engine

-The Mercedes-Benz M104 is a straight-6 automobile engine produced from 1989 through 1999.
+The Mercedes-Benz M104 is an automobile straight-six engine produced from 1988 through 1999.
 It has a double overhead cam design with 4 valves per cylinder, and used a crossflow cylinder head.
 It replaced the M103 and was replaced by the M112 V6 starting in 1997.
-The M104 continued in production until 1999 where its last use by Mercedes-Benz was in the W140 chassis.
 The bore spacing on all M104 engines is the same as M103 engines.

 2.8 L M104.900

 As Mercedes needed a compact 6-cylinder for their Vito, they agreed with Volkswagen to use their VR6 engine, which they then designated M104.900.
 An agreement was reached and the engines were sold semi-completed to Mercedes-Benz.
 This version is unrelated to other engines designated M104.
-Only the engine cover and aircleaner housing is by Mercedes-Benz.
+Only the engine cover and air cleaner housing is by Mercedes-Benz.

 3.0 L M104.98x

-This 2960 cc 24v was introduced as a sports car resp. top model completing the line-up of M103 12V engines.
+This 2960 cc 24v was introduced as a sports car resp. top model completing the line-up of M103 12v engines.
 The M104 featured dual overhead camshafts and four valves per cylinder.
 The M103 and M104.98x were later replaced by the 2.8-litre and 3.2-litre versions of the M104.

 The 2960 cc M104 featured KE-Jetronic fuel injection, cylinder specific ignition-timing, variable valve timing and under-piston cooling jets.